 We ensure a sterile environment with regular deep-cleaning and are committed to protecting everyone living and working in our home through robust infection-control measures.

 Staying in touch

-We maintain regular contact with families and do everything we can to ensure residents have regular contact with those closest to them.
+We maintain regular contact with families and are doing everything we can to enable residents to see relatives and loved ones wherever it is safe to do so.
 We also offer virtual show rounds to those considering our home.

 To start your enquiry simply click 'Make Enquiry' and call us or complete an enquiry form.

 We’ll provide you with full details of the home, along with any other information you’d like such as sample menus and activity schedules.

 While we can’t currently invite you to visit in person, a member of our friendly team can offer you a virtual show round, a video call or a FaceTime appointment, where you can speak to them one-to-one and take a look around the home and any rooms that are available.

 We’re keen to show you what daily life is like here and for you to meet the staff providing care.
 You can also see for yourself the measures we’ve put in place to keep residents safe.